cesarderio/reading-notes/102d8-reading-notes/class1.md

 ## What is a Computer?

-Begin with a statement addressing why this topic matters as it relates to what you are studying in this module.
+This topic matters because it shows a real world example of what could/did happen and how important security is at all levels of all processes of software and hardware.

 ## Reading